-2. For each buffer solution, determine the pH value experimentally and calculate the pH values according to the Henderson-Hasselbach's equation (in this case, the concentration ratio can be replaced by the volume ratio, since the normal concentrations of acid and salt are the same):
+2. For each buffer solution, determine the pH value experimentally and calculate the pH values according to the Henderson-Hasselbach's equation (in this case, the ratio of concentrations can be replaced by the ratio of volumes, since in this case the normal concentrations of acid and salt are the same).